Azure/blobxfer/docs/10-cli-usage.md

 requires at the minimum, the following options if invoked without a YAML configuration file:

+* Remote Azure Storage reference using one of two methods:
+    * URL-based via `--storage-url` or the environment variable `BLOBXFER_STORAGE_URL`
+    * Components
         * `--mode` specifies the destination Azure Storage mode.
 This defaults to `auto` which will target Azure Blob storage (any blob type).
 To upload to Azure File storage, set this option to `file`.
-* `--local-path`
-* `--storage-account` for the destination remote Azure path
         * `--remote-path` for the destination remote Azure path.
 This must have, at the minimum, a container or file share name.
+        * `--storage-account` storage account for the destination remote Azure path or the environment variable `BLOBXFER_STORAGE_ACCOUNT`
+* Local path to upload files from with `--local-path`
+    * If piping from `stdin`, `--local-path` should be set to `-` as per convention.

-Additionally, an authentication option for the storage account is required.
+* An authentication option for the storage account is required.
 Please see the Authentication sub-section below under Options.

-If piping from `stdin`, `--local-path` should be set to `-` as per convention.

 ### `synccopy`
 Synchronously copies remote Azure paths to other remote Azure paths.
 This command requires at the minimum, the following options if invoked without a YAML configuration file:

+* Remote Azure Storage _source_ reference using one of two methods:
+    * URL-based via `--storage-url` or the environment variable `BLOBXFER_STORAGE_URL`
+    * Components
         * `--mode` specifies the source Azure Storage mode.
 This defaults to `auto` which will source from Azure Blob storage (any blob type).
 To source from Azure File storage, set this option to `file`.
-* `--storage-account` for the source remote Azure path
         * `--remote-path` for the source remote Azure path.
 This must have, at the minimum, a container or file share name.
+        * `--storage-account` storage account for the source remote Azure path or the environment variable `BLOBXFER_STORAGE_ACCOUNT`
+* Remote Azure Storage _destination_ reference using one of two methods:
+    * URL-based via `--sync-copy-dest-storage-url` or the environment variable `BLOBXFER_SYNC_COPY_DEST_STORAGE_URL`
+    * Components
         * `--sync-copy-dest-mode` for the destination mode.
 If `auto` is specified for this option, the destination mode will be set the same as the source `--mode`.
 These options need not be the same which allows for object-transform copy operations.
         * `--sync-copy-dest-remote-path` for the destination remote Azure path.
 This must have, at the minimum, a container or file share name.
-* `--sync-copy-dest-storage-account` for the destination remote Azure path
+        * `--sync-copy-dest-storage-account` storage account for the destination remote Azure path or the environment variable `BLOBXFER_SYNC_COPY_DEST_STORAGE_ACCOUNT`

-Additionally, an authentication option for both storage accounts is required.
+* An authentication option for both storage accounts is required.
 Please see the `Authentication` and `Connection` sub-section below under the next section.

 ## <a name="options"></a>Options